gate-computer/wag/README.md

 - The input is a wasm32 binary module.

-- The output is executable x86-64 machine code.
-Support for 64-bit ARM is planned.
-(Support for non-64-bit or non-little-endian CPU architectures isn't planned.)
+- The output is executable x86-64 or ARM64 machine code.
+(ARM64 support is
+  incomplete.
+Support for 32-bit or big-endian CPU architectures isn't planned.)

 - It is only a compiler.
 A runtime environment for the compiled program, including all import functions, needs to be implemented separately.
 (But see